Top 15 Venture Capital Firms for Information Technology Startups

 2. Underscore VC

-Underscore VC is a Boston-based firm that backs B2B software companies at the pre-seed and seed stages.
-Their portfolio highlights a focus on this sector, featuring the unicorn collaboration platform Coda and a history of successful exits to strategic buyers like Cloudflare and Optimizely.
+Underscore VC is a Boston-based firm that backs B2B software founders at the pre-seed and seed stages.
+They focus on providing the initial capital to help entrepreneurs build their vision from the ground up.

-- Investment stages: Pre-Seed, Seed, and Early Stage Venture
+Investment stages: Pre-Seed, Seed, Early Stage Venture

-- Portfolio size: Over 90 investments
+Portfolio size: 91 investments

 You can refer to their website here.